SEB-Core/mongoose-recipes/README.md

 <br>

-Now, head back to our `authRouter.js` file and we will hook it up.
+Now, head back to your `authRouter.js` file and you will hook it up.

-In the route we left earlier, we'll reference the function!
+In the route you left earlier, you'll reference the function!

 ```js
 router.put('/:id', authController.updatePassword)